Chris Julian was killed on the morning of May 17th 1997.

-The picture above means everything to me, and Chris loved it too.
+The picture above means so much to me, and Chris loved it too.
 We made a poster of it which he pinned to the wall in our hut at St. Merryn.
 By sad coincidence it turned out to be our last flight together.
 It was a beautiful Easter Monday, a quiet day at the gyro’s nest for once, just the pair of us out to play.
 We spent a leisurely couple of hours in the sunshine, cleaning and checking over our gyroplanes, happy just to be there doing what we loved.
 Later we flew across to Bodmin to enjoy an excellent lunch, sat outside the clubhouse chatting about everything and nothing and watching the flying on that lovely grass airfield.
 It was a lazy sort of day, the colours bold, green grass, blue sky, bright sun.
 Chris wanted to treat me to an ice cream but I was too full to manage any more, so he bumbled off to order one for himself.
-Returning to our table, he realised his head was getting sunburnt: I fished a duster from the pocket of my gyroplane and he fastened it around his head with the two miniature bungees that he used to attach his radio in flight, thus Lawrence of Bodmin was born.
+Returning to our table, he realised his head was sunburnt: I fished a duster from the pocket of my gyroplane and he fastened it around his head with the two miniature bungees that he used to attach his radio in flight, thus Lawrence of Bodmin was born.
 When his ‘bocker-nocker-lorry’ arrived (he couldn’t pronounce knickerbocker glory!), the image was complete.
 I had to get a photo, never dreaming how poignant it would become.
 As he drove us home later that evening, he looked across at me and said reflectively ‘You some dear little gyrocopter pilot really, Shirley.’ – and reached over to squeeze my hand – after wiping his nose in his palm!